 Returning for its second year as a pre-college program, this course in its first week will predominantly be spent introducing students to a wide array of techniques.
 During the second week, students will utilize these techniques to pursue scientific questions of their own design.
 The program will end with students presenting their work at a research symposium open to friends and family.
-Check out the 2017 day-by-day syllabus.
+Check out the 2018 program syllabus draft here.

 John Castorino, assistant professor of molecular biology in the School of Natural Science at Hampshire College.

 I originally thought that I was going to be an engineer.
 I was good at building things and my mind appreciated the strict rules of math.
 My interests changed quickly when I took my first biology course and failed the first test.
 There is something about biology that made my brain think differently.
 There are general rules to biology, but there are often more exceptions to the rules that are more important in determining how life really works.
 I fell in love with the field of molecular biology, which is (as I like to describe it) taking life apart and putting it back together in new and interesting ways.

 In college and graduate school, I pursued a combination of genetics, cell biology, biochemistry, and molecular biology and ultimately focused on how the c-myc oncogene is over-expressed in cancer for my Ph.D. thesis work.
 For my postdoctoral work, I utilized my molecular experience to attack questions about mammalian physiology, specifically in research on eye physiology and disease.